 Reaction & Thoughts:

 “The trouble is that he’s a champion and you’re not – – yet!”

 This is Alfred Hitchcock’s sixth film, but the director insisted that The Ring was really his second movie (the first one being The Lodger).
 Hitchcock’s pronouncement reflected the pride he felt over having total creative control for the second time in his career; Hitch selected the story, the cast, and even wrote the screenplay himself.
 That’s why the film is every bit as personal as Hitchcock’s Vertigo (1958) or Marnie (1964).

 Because he is mostly associated with thrillers, it is interesting to see how emotionally invested Hitchcock is in what constitutes an old-fashioned love triangle with a sports background.
-At first glance, The Ring is closer to Rocky (1976) than to Psycho (1960), but if you look closer at the director’s oeuvre, Hitchcock was always as interested in love as he was in murder — in his movies, romantic liaisons are filled with mystery.
+At first glance, The Ring is closer to Rocky (1976) than to Psycho (1960), but if you analyze the director’s oeuvre, Hitchcock was always as interested in love as he was in murder — in his movies, romantic liaisons are filled with mystery.

 The title refers to both a boxing ring and a wedding band.
 “The Ring” also alludes to a bracelet given to the girl by her new admirer.
 This is a particularly interesting item that seems to have been carefully selected by the director.
 It’s a serpent, an obvious reference to the original sin.
 Hitchcock liked his biblical allegories and here, although not all that subtle, the reference is an effective way of keeping the topic of forbidden sexual desire in the audience’s mind.